-How to Get Into Stanford: Data & Admissions Strategies
+How to Get Into Stanford: Data & Acceptance Rate & Strategies

 Of course, the best way to optimize any elite college application is to do extensive homework on each school, finding an edge over your competition wherever you can.
 Toward that aim, the intent of this article is to give those considering applying to Stanford University an understanding of: